 Areli Cortez’s project will create a learning space for students in COMPA Mexico, the IFES national movement.
 She will develop a course in which the biblical framework of creation, fall, redemption and restoration will help students understand their personal and social history.
 The course will bring together perspectives from theology, history and philosophy to equip and encourage students to respond to the challenges around them from a science and theology perspective.

 The project includes curriculum development and training for COMPA staff and volunteers who will deliver the course.
 In parallel, Areli will explore the same themes in an academic article that will be presented at a colloquium at her university.

 — Areli Cortez is a history and anthropology of religion student at the National Autonomous University of Mexico (UNAM)., and a staff worker with COMPA Mexico.

-Watch a 1-minute long video about Areli’s project:
+Watch a 1-minute long video about Areli’s project from 2022:

 Fostering a Christian response to gender-based violence in El Salvador

 Tackling gender-based violence (including physical, sexual, psychological and economic) in El Salvador needs to involve all of society, including the Christian community.
 But the evangelical church in El Salvador has often been silent on such issues and in some cases, complicit.